xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 The Praefect chart is used to manage a [Gitaly cluster](https://docs.gitlab.com/ee/administration/gitaly/praefect.html) inside a GitLab installment deployed with the Helm charts.

 NOTE:
-This chart is still under development, and not specifically production ready to the degree that other components of the chart are.
+The Praefect chart is still under development.
+It is not production ready to the same degree as the other component charts.
+Upgrades may require manual intervention.

 ## Known Limitations